MeexReay/ezhttp/README.md

 # EzHttp
-Easy http server on rust
+Easy http server for small sites

 This library is under developement, so if you found any bugs, please write them to [Issues](https://github.com/MeexReay/ezhttp/issues)